Deeply Rooted in Acadiana

 A Better Bottom Line

-1. No. 4: Lowest Industrial Electricity Rate – U.S. Energy Information Administration, EIA
+- No. 1: Lowest Industrial Electricity Prices U.S. Energy Information Administration

 The Right Location is Waiting for You